lex00-zz/nublar/python/flask/README.md

 -   `do_ssh_username`
     -   (default = root)

-## Step 3 - test the Ansible Vagrant
+## Step 3 - test Ansible in Vagrant

-There is a `Vagrantfile` in `nublar/config_management/ansible` which has the [Ansible](http://docs.ansible.com/ansible/latest/index.html) provisioner configured to execute the playbook `nublar.yml`, which will in turn execute the [flask-uwsgi-nginx](https://galaxy.ansible.com/lex00/flask-uwsgi-nginx/) role.
+There is a `Vagrantfile` in `nublar/config_management/ansible` which is configured to automatically install the [flask-uwsgi-nginx](https://galaxy.ansible.com/lex00/flask-uwsgi-nginx/) role.

 Follow these steps in the `nublar/config_management/ansible` folder: